Syncing 10,000 leads/mo? GET A DEMO

 • And, most importantly, how well you have set up your ads.

-Understanding these elements is necessary for running successful Facebook ad campaigns for clients.
+Running successful Facebook ad campaigns for clients depends on these factors.
 Here’s what you need to get started with your very first campaign.

 Step 1: Study your client’s business and audience